Guides & Analyses

 Phosphates: The Mineral Backbone

-Phosphates shape global agriculture through fertilizers, making Morocco a strategic producer in the background.
+Phosphates shape global agriculture through fertilizers, making Morocco a strategic producer whose importance often sits behind the scenes of food production worldwide.

 Global role